These pharmacy programs are available for non-HMO members.

 Accredo is a specialty pharmacy that is contracted to provide services to members of BCBSIL.
 The relationship between Accredo and BCBSIL is that of independent contractors.
 Accredo is a trademark of Express Scripts Strategic Development, Inc.

 The prior authorization/step therapy program is designed to encourage safe, cost-effective medication use.
 This program may be part of your prescription drug benefit plan.
-To find out if your specific benefit plan includes the prior authorization/step therapy program, and which drugs are part of your plan, refer to your benefit materials, or call the number listed on your Blue Cross and Blue Shield of Illinois (BCBSIL) member ID card.
+To find out if your specific benefit plan includes the prior authorization/step therapy program, and which drugs are part of your plan, refer to your benefit materials.

 Under this program, your doctor will be required to request pre-approval, or prior authorization, from BCBSIL in order for you to get benefits for the select drugs.